-The Arizal stressed the importance of observing Chumrot Pesach.
-The on following practices are prevalent mainly in Chabad circles, the specifics of which may vary from family to family:
+The Arizal stressed the importance of observing Chumrot on Pesach.
+The following practices are prevalent mainly in Chabad circles, the specifics of which may vary from family to family:

-- Some peel or shell all fruits, vegetable and nuts before use. - Some do not eat leafy vegetables which can't be peeled (besides romaine lettuce). - To have a special pot exclusively for boiling eggs. - To boil and strain sugar before Pesach. - Some do not eat commercially prepared foods (besides Matzah, wine, meat and/or oil). - Some do not use spices. - Some use coarse salt and not fine salt. - Some do not eat garlic and radishes. - Not to use food that fell on the floor.
-(If peelable, one may peel it). - To thoroughly wash any utensil that fell on the floor, or to set it aside and not use it until the following Pesach. - Some do not drink any alcoholic beverages other than wine.
+- Some peel or shell all fruits, vegetable and nuts before use. - Some do not eat leafy vegetables which can't be peeled (besides romaine lettuce). - To have a special pot exclusively for boiling eggs. - To boil and strain sugar before Pesach. - Some do not eat commercially prepared foods (besides Matzah, wine, meat and/or oil). - Some do not use spices. - Some use coarse salt and not fine salt.

-- own home.

-- Some do not eat dairy foods.

-- Some do not drink tea or coffee.

-- Some do not use potato starch.
+- Some do not eat garlic and radishes. - Not to use food that fell on the floor.
+(If peelable, one may peel it). - To thoroughly wash any utensil that fell on the floor, or to set it aside and not use it until the following Pesach. - Some do not drink any alcoholic beverages other than wine. - Not to eat food prepared outside one's own home. - Some do not eat dairy foods. - Some do not drink tea or coffee. - Some do not use potato starch.

-- To cook as much as possible prior to Pesach, since a speck of Chametz that is inadvertently mixed in becomes nullified then, unlike on Pesach itself.
+To cook as much as possible prior to Pesach, since a speck of Chametz that is inadvertently mixed in becomes nullified then, unlike on Pesach itself.